CalabreseLab/hmseekr/README.md

 ```

 #### Python Example:
-perform a grid search to find the best transition probabilities for qT and nT each within the range of 0.9 to 0.99, and only keep the hit sequences with length greater than 100nt and less than 1000nt for stats calculation. the regular 'findhits' function is used here.
+perform a grid search to find the best transition probabilities for qT and nT each within the range of 0.9 to 0.99, and only keep the hit sequences with length greater than 100nt and less than 1000nt for stats calculation. the 'findhits_basic' function is used here.

 ```python
 from hmseekr.gridsearch import gridsearch